abraunegg/onedrive/docs/USAGE.md

 Application has been successfully authorised, however no additional command switches were provided.

-Please use --help for further assistance in regards to running this application.
+Please use 'onedrive --help' for further assistance in regards to running this application.
 ```

 ### Show your configuration